smarthug/django-rest-djoser-knox/README.md

 - install django , djangorestframework , django-cors-headers, djoser, knox
 - In knox_test folder , check setting.py and urls.py
 - In knox_utils folder , check urls.py and views.py

+## 2019.08.21 updates
+- now login action replies username ... and IS_STAFF
+- with USER_SERIALIZER , It can be customized.
+- In settings.py ,  REST_KNOX  is the key